OPEN SOURCE SOFTWARE

 Some of our products are available for anyone to use.

 Egison is the pattern-matching-oriented, pure functional programming language.
 Egison simplifies code by replacing complex nested loops and conditional branches with an intuitive pattern-matching expression.
 Egison is improving day by day.
 Recently, we added the facility to handle databases with intuitive Egison pattern-matching.
-We also released Ruby extension for Egison pattern-matching.
+We also released a Ruby extension for Egison pattern-matching.

-fairy is a framework for distributed processing like MapReduce in Ruby. fairy supports programming model, called filter IF, and various built-in filters.
-It offers high productivity and simplicity because of its API like Ruby programming.
+Fairy is a framework for distributed processing like MapReduce in Ruby.
+Fairy supports a programming model called filter IF, and various built-in filters.
+It offers high productivity and simplicity because of its API-like Ruby programming.
 It's expected to increase productivity.

 Category2Vec is an implementation of the category vector models [Marui and Hagiwara 2015], and the paragraph vector models [Le and Mikolov 2014].
 These programs are based on word2vec [Mikolov et al. 2013a,b] in gensim project [Rahurek 2013].
 After training, you can obtain distributed representations for categories, paragraphs, and words.
 You can also infer a category from a description.